-- Sewer: Basic types, asserts, Unicode, math functions.
+- Sewer: Basic types, assertions, Unicode, standard C library, math functions.

-- Osbs: Operating system basic services.
-Portable API about files, directories, processes, threads, memory, etc.
+- Osbs: Operating system services.
+Portable API on files, directories, processes, threads, memory, etc.

-- Core: Non-graphic utilities in common use.
-Memory Auditor, data structures, I/O channels, lexical analysis, etc.
+- Core: Commonly used non-graphical utilities.
+Memory auditor, data structures, I/O channels, lexical analysis, etc.

 - Geom2D: 2D geometry.
 Transformations, vectors, polygons, collisions, etc.

-- Draw2D: API of vector drawing, images and fonts.
+- Draw2D: Vector drawing API, images and fonts.

 - Gui: High-level user interface composer.

 - OSApp: Desktop applications.
 Message loops.

-- INet: Protocols and Internet services, as HTTP.
+- INet: Internet protocols and services, such as HTTP.

 1. A little history